Mr Jahangir Ahmed

 About Jahangir Ahmed

-Mr Jahangir (Jay) Ahmed is a leading Consultant ENT, Head & Neck and Sleep Surgeon specialising in snoring, obstructive sleep apnoea (OSA), advanced airway surgery, hypoglossal nerve stimulation implants, robotic surgery, thyroid surgery, and head and neck cancer surgery.
-He practises at Barts Health NHS Trust and University College London Hospitals NHS Foundation Trust, and is the current Clinical Lead for ENT at Barts Health.
+Mr Jahangir (Jay) Ahmed is a leading Consultant ENT, Head & Neck Cancer and Sleep Surgeon practising at Barts Health NHS Trust and University College London Hospitals NHS Foundation Trust.

-Mr Ahmed is widely recognised for his expertise in the treatment of complex snoring and obstructive sleep apnoea, particularly in patients who struggle with or cannot tolerate CPAP therapy.
-He is one of a small number of surgeons in the UK able to offer the complete spectrum of modern surgical sleep apnoea treatments, ranging from minimally invasive nasal and palate procedures through to advanced multilevel airway reconstruction, transoral robotic surgery (TORS), and hypoglossal nerve stimulation implantation.
+Mr Ahmed is widely recognised as one of the UK's foremost specialists in the surgical treatment of snoring and obstructive sleep apnoea (OSA), particularly in patients who have not benefited from, or cannot tolerate CPAP therapy.
+He offers the complete spectrum of modern sleep surgery, from minimally invasive nasal and palate procedures through to advanced multilevel airway reconstruction, transoral robotic surgery (TORS), and hypoglossal nerve stimulation implantation.

-He has pioneered hypoglossal nerve stimulation technology at Barts Health as part of a specialist multidisciplinary sleep surgery programme and has extensive experience with both Inspire and Genio hypoglossal nerve stimulation systems.
-He is currently the highest-volume Genio implanter in the UK.
+He has pioneered hypoglossal nerve stimulation at Barts Health as part of a specialist multidisciplinary sleep surgery programme, with extensive experience in both the Inspire and Genio systems.
+He is currently the highest-volume Genio implanter in the UK and one of the highest-volume TORS surgeons in the country, having performed over 300 robotic procedures for both airway obstruction and head and neck cancer.

 His specialist areas include: